ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.10.7_1520, released 4 September 2018
 {: #1107_1520}

+The following table shows the changes that are included in the worker node fix pack 1.10.7_1520.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.5_1519">
 <caption>Changes since version 1.10.5_1519</caption>
 <thead>